project-illium/ilxd/README.md

 # ilxd
 illium full node implementation written in Go

 This is an alpha version of the illium full node software.
-This software does *not* have the proving system built in and is using mock proofs.

-The purpose is to validate all the rest of the code, networking, blockchain maintenance, transaction processing, etc, before we turn our attention to the proofs.
+It very recently has become feature complete and can now create and verify zk-snark proofs.
+We plan more testing with this version before moving to a formal beta.
+Also note the current performance (specifically the proving time) is not likely representative of the final performance.

 If you want to test this alpha version you can download the binaries from the github releases page and run the node with the `--alpha` flag.